ministryofjustice/robot-framework-test-ccms/README.md

 Install Google Chrome (script relies on this as it fails with Cypress electron browser emulation)

-Install Cypress in the project top directory by running the below.
-Note `npm init` will ask several questions.
-Can respond with default or blank answers.
+Install Cypress by running the below in the project top directory (this uses details already in `package.json`).

 ```
-npm init
-npm install cypress --save-dev
+npm install
 ```

 Create file `cypress.env.json` in the project root directory and record username and password for Apply in format like below: